-This is where the island’s captains of industry built their elegant townhouses, all with a sweeping view of the Mediterranean.
+This is where the island’s captains of industry built their elegant townhouses, all with sweeping views of the Mediterranean.
 Back in the 19th century, they were the scene of glamorous receptions and lavish balls.
-Below them the dome of Agios Nikolaos church stands out.
-Step inside to find an interior that reflects the wealth of its patrons; a marble icon screen and pulpit, chandeliers brought all the way from Trieste.
-With a little luck, you may hear the church choir that has been sweetening the breeze since 1920.
+Below them, the dome of Agios Nikolaos Church stands out.
+Step inside to find an interior that reflects the wealth of its patrons: a marble icon screen and pulpit, and chandeliers brought all the way from Trieste.
+With a little luck, you may hear the church choir that has been sweetening the breeze since the 1920s.

 Ermoupoli, the queen of the Cyclades

-At Ermoupoli’s beach, you can find everything: cafe-bars, shops, tavernas and restaurants, even a casino that is housed in a mansion dating back to 1830.
-At the end of the coastal road, you’ll find the old transit storerooms and an imposing 19th century customs house.
+At Ermoupoli’s beach, you can find everything: cafe-bars, shops, tavernas and restaurants, even a casino housed in a mansion dating back to the 1830s.
+At the end of the coastal road, you’ll find the old transit storerooms and an imposing 19th-century customs house.

 Traditional Syrian sweets

-They’re called loukoumia in Greek, Turkish delight in English, but these soft and chewy sweets, flavoured with rose water, pistachios, almonds and the like are a true specialty of Syros.
-The locals say it’s their water, not the sugar or the flavourings , that make them so exquisite.
+They’re called loukoumia in Greek, Turkish delight in English, but these soft and chewy sweets, flavoured with rosewater, pistachios, almonds and the like are a true speciality of Syros.
+The locals say it’s their water, not the sugar or the flavourings, that make them so exquisite.
 You may find them addictive, so don’t forget to take plenty with you when you leave.
 Try the nougat, too.

 Ano Syros, where Greek blues meet Catholic monasteries

 Ano Syros has all the features of a typical Cycladic village.
 Its white cubist houses snuggle together on a steep hillside, linked by alleys barely wide enough for two people and occasionally opening up onto spectacular terraces.
-Two things make it unusual: the Renaissance Cathedral of St George on its summit and the monasteries below, and the bouzouki tunes of Vamvakaris still heard in its shops and squares.
-Markos Vamvakaris, a native son, went on to become one of the country’s finest rebetika (blues) musicians.
-From up here you’ll have a panoramic view of Ermoupoli.
+Two things make it unusual: the Renaissance Cathedral of St George on its summit and the monasteries below, and the bouzouki tunes of Markos Vamvakaris still heard in its shops and squares.
+A native son of Syros, Vamvakaris was one of the country’s finest rebetika (blues) musicians.
+From up here, you’ll have a panoramic view of Ermoupoli.

 Remember these names: Galissas, Delfini, Kini, Finikas and Dellagratsia, where yesterday’s elite built their splendid villas.
 Their serene landscapes, sheltered waters and pretty coves are just right for a family holiday.